HrutikaBadgeri/Bank-Application-Submission/README.md

 ### ➔ Assumptions

 1. It is assumed that the user has python (version 3 or higher) installed in his/her device.
-2. It is assumed that the user enters the operation commands in either all uppercase or all lowecase.
+2. It is assumed that the user enters the operation commands in all uppercase.
+3. It is assumed that the user knows that the user must enter the account code in the format ACCXXX.

 ### ➔ How to Put Commands

 ```
-SAMPLE: python bank_application.py <COMMAND> <ACCOUNT CODE> <ACCOUNT NAME>
+SAMPLE: python bank_application.py <COMMAND> <ACCOUNT_CODE> <ACCOUNT_NAME>

 Example Commands:
 python bank_application.py CREATE ACC001 ABC